What is the correct procedure for verifying a transcription made on the MAR?

 Study for the DODD Ohio Category 1 Medication Administration Certification Exam.
 Optimize your preparation with flashcards and multiple-choice questions, each offering hints and explanations.
 Excel in your exam!

-The correct procedure for verifying a transcription made on the Medication Administration Record (MAR) requires that it be confirmed by another team member who is also medication certified.
-This practice is essential for ensuring the accuracy and safety of medication administration.
-By having a second qualified individual review the transcription, the likelihood of errors—such as incorrect dosage, wrong medication, or misinterpretation of the order—is significantly reduced.
+The correct procedure for verifying a transcription made on the Medication Administration Record (MAR) is that it must be verified by another team member who is also medication certified.
+This practice is crucial in medication administration to ensure safety and accuracy.

 Subscribe